roadtocode4u/spaceship/docs/interview/06-ExpressJS/02-medium/02-medium.md

 - `500 Internal Server Error`: A generic error message returned when an unexpected condition was encountered by the server.
 - `502 Bad Gateway`: The server, while acting as a gateway or proxy, received an invalid response from an upstream server.
 - `503 Service Unavailable`: The server is not ready to handle the request.
-Common causes are a server that is down for maintenance or is overloaded.

 </details>

 <details>
   <summary>How to return HTTP status code in API response?</summary>
-  Returning HTTP status codes in API responses is outcome of a request to the client.
+  HTTP status codes returns in API responses is outcome of a request to the client.

+**ex.1**

 ```js
 app.get("/api/health", (req, res) => {